Delaware County, Pennsylvania

-Delaware County, colloquially referred to as Delco, is a county in the Commonwealth of Pennsylvania.
+Delaware County, colloquially referred to as Delco, is in the Commonwealth of Pennsylvania.
 With a population of 576,830 as of the 2020 census, it is the fifth-most populous county in Pennsylvania and the third-smallest in area.
 The county was created on September 26, 1789, from part of Chester County and named for the Delaware River.
+The county is part of the Southeast region of the commonwealth.

-Delaware County is part of the Delaware Valley and borders Philadelphia, the nation's sixth-most populous city, to its northeast.
-It also is adjacent to the city-county of Philadelphia County and is included in the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD metropolitan statistical area known as the Delaware Valley.
+Delaware County borders Philadelphia, the nation's sixth-most populous city, to its northeast.
+It also is adjacent to the city-county of Philadelphia County and is included in the Philadelphia–Camden–Wilmington, PA–NJ–DE–MD metropolitan statistical area.
 Its county seat is Media.

 History

 Delaware County lies in the river and bay drainage area named "Delaware" in honor of Thomas West, 3rd Baron De La Warr, Governor of the nearby English colony of Virginia.
 The land was explored by Henry Hudson in 1609, and over the next several decades it was variously claimed and settled by the Swedes, the Dutch, and the English.
 Its original human inhabitants were the Lenape tribe of American Indians.

-Once the Dutch were defeated and the extent of New York was determined, King Charles II of England made his grant to William Penn in order to found the colony which came to be named Pennsylvania.
+Once the Dutch were defeated and the extent of New York was determined, King Charles II of England made his grant to William Penn to found the colony which came to be named Pennsylvania.
 Penn divided his colony into three counties: Bucks, Philadelphia, and Chester.
 The riverfront land south of Philadelphia, being the most accessible, was quickly granted and settled.
 In 1789, the southeastern portion of Chester County was divided from the rest and named Delaware County for the Delaware River.